 A land rich of wildlife

 August 24th.
 The barrier of drifting is ice very often close to land.
-Luckywise for us, this year seems to be a “good” year with less ice than normal.
+Luckily for us, this year seems to be a “good” year with less ice than normal.
 Therefore we can sail in waters that normally are closed by ice.
 The ship continue to sail southwards.
 Late in the evening we drop the anchor in Mackenzie Bay.
 After a good dinner we prepare ourselves for the trip onshore tomorrow.

 It is 5 o`clock in the morning when the zodiac is landed on the beach below Myggbukta Station.
-This was the norwegian “Capitol” here in NE.
+This was the Norwegian “Capitol” here in NE.
 Greenland.
-It was from this place Norway annexed parts of this huge land in 1931, and here was the only metereological station placed.
+It was from this place Norway annexed parts of this huge land in 1931, and here was the only meteological station placed.
 The ever first wireless radio transmission from Greenland was sent from here (October 14th, 1922).
 In fact Myggbukta often figures with a dot and name on world maps, it is not a town or a settlement, but only 1 abandoned house (=station).

 Myggbukta was a combined Trapper & Metereological Station.
 Greenlands first wireless radio transmission was sent from here in 1922.

 Please let me in said the little fox…